webpack/webpack-cli/SCAFFOLDING.md

 ## Writing a good scaffold

-Before writing a webpack-cli scaffold, think about what you're trying to achieve.
+Before writing a `webpack-cli` scaffold, think about what you're trying to achieve.
 Do you want a "general" scaffold that could be used by any project or type of app?
-Do you want something very focused - like a scaffold that writes both your webpack configuration file and your framework code?
+Do you want something very focused - like a scaffold that writes both your `webpack.config.js` and your framework code?
 It's also useful to think about the user experience for your scaffold.

 `webpack-cli` offers an experience that is interactive and you can prompt users for questions (like, "What is your entry point?") to help customize the output accordingly.